Kibium/SalsaEngine/README.md

 * Hold down Shift to move faster.
 * Mouse Wheel to zoom Scene contents.
 * Alt+Right Click Mouse to orbit around the object in the Scene.

-### Load Documents
+* The RTY keys to Rotate, Transform and Scale the objects.

+### What you can do
 Drag and Drop files inside the Engine.

-For Model objects, only the ASSIMP supported formats can be loaded.");
+For Model objects, only the ASSIMP supported formats can be loaded.
 For Textures, only the DevIL supported formats can be loaded.

+Create, save and load scenes.
+Create Game Objects with models.
+Explore the scene you created.
+See the Bounding boxes produced by your Game Objects.
+See an AABB Tree created with the AABB from your GO, to accelerate maths processing.

 ## Built With